 When Should We Talk to the Pediatrician About Bedwetting?

 Bring up the subject any time you are concerned about bedwetting, of course.
-But if your child has been dry and then starts to wet the bed, tell your pediatrician right away.
-Your child's doctor can evaluate your child to be sure the problem isn't due to an underlying condition.
+If your child has been dry and then starts to wet the bed, tell your pediatrician right away.
+Your child's doctor can evaluate your child to be sure the problem isn't stress related or due to an underlying medical condition.
 That likelihood is small.
 Only 1% of all bedwetting problems are traced to diabetes, infections, abnormalities of the bladder or kidney, or another medical condition.
 If your child has any unusual symptoms such as burning while urinating or passing bloody urine, talk to the doctor right away.

 How Can I Help the Doctor Solve my Child's Bedwetting?